Debugging File Type (MIME) Associations

 Searching for Updates without emerge

-The normal way to see which installed packages have available updates on Gentoo is running
+The normal way to see which installed packages have available updates on Gentoo is to run

 $ emerge -puv world

 1. It’s slow.
-When portage checks for updates this way it fully resolves all the dependencies.
-This process is unnecessary, as in many cases you aren’t interested in updating all the packages, furthermore in their dependencies.
+When Portage checks for updates this way, it fully resolves all the dependencies.
+This process is unnecessary, as in many cases you aren’t interested in updating all the packages, let alone their dependencies.

 2. It may fail.
-When portage fails to resolve the dependencies, it will either complain or completely fail.
-If it complains, it isn’t really that bad, except for the time used for resolving the unanswered dependencies.
+When Portage fails to resolve the dependencies, it will either complain or completely fail.
+If it complains, it isn’t really that bad, except for the time used to resolve the unmet dependencies.
 Sometimes it fails completely (usually when masking is involved) and won’t display any of the available packages, hence leaving the user in the dark (except for some dependency error message).

-3. It displays lot’s of output.
-Many times you’re not interesting in seeing the dependencies that will be updated if you emerge every package in the world file.
-It’s just confusing and distract you from the interesting updates for packages in the world file.
+3. It displays lots of output.
+Many times you aren’t interested in seeing the dependencies that will be updated if you emerge every package in the world file.
+It’s just confusing and distracts you from the interesting updates for packages in the world file.

-The following scripts tries to work around these problems.
-It works by querying the portage API for the best version available for each package in the world file.
-If that version isn’t installed it reports that there are updates waiting for that package.
-The script runs faster then emerge -pvu world and only displays the packages from the world file.
-If you find a package that you want to upgrade you can emerge it separately to see the required dependencies.
+The following script tries to work around these problems.
+It works by querying the Portage API for the best version available for each package in the world file.
+If that version isn’t installed, it reports that there are updates waiting for that package.
+The script runs faster than emerge -pvu world and only displays the packages from the world file.
+If you find a package that you want to upgrade, you can emerge it separately to see the required dependencies.

 Continue reading Searching for Updates without emerge